psu13/mutable-hakyll/posts/internet-music-stories.md

 Around ten years ago I was complaining on some online chat system that modern pop music seemed to have lost the capability to make a record with something as simple as a well recorded female singing voice on it.
-I griped for a while about over-processed and probably autotuned vocals that sound more like a machine than a person and someone told me I should look up the band ... and I thought I read it right in the chat ...
-"Churches".
+I griped for a while about over-processed and probably auto-tuned vocals that sound more like a machine than a person and someone told me I should look up the band ... and I thought I read it right in the chat ...
+"Churches."

 So I dutifully went to whatever music search engine I had available to me in 2014 and typed in "Churches".
 I got no records by a band by this name, obviously, because I should